giulong/spectrum/docs/README.md

 * look at the produced reports shown below for each reporter

 > ⚠️ <b>it-testbook module's reports</b><br/>
-> The default templates have a "Mapped Tests" and "Unmapped Tests" sections at the bottom,
+> The default templates have a `Mapped Tests` and `Unmapped Tests` sections at the bottom,
 > in which tests are grouped by their classes.
 >
 > As you will see from the reports produced below, the `testbook.yaml` used in the `it-testbook` module maps tests that are not present in the suite.
 >
-> This means all those will be shown in the "Mapped Tests" as "Not Run",
+> This means all those will be shown in the `Mapped Tests` as `Not Run`,
-> while all the tests actually executed will appear in the "Unmapped Tests" section with their respective results.
+> while all the tests actually executed will appear in the `Unmapped Tests` section with their respective results.

 If you want, you can provide a custom template of yours.
 As for all the other templates (such as those used in events consumers), you can leverage [FreeMarker](https://freemarker.apache.org/){:target="_blank"}.